Eastbourne Borough bus service changes

 Eastbourne Pier-seafront-Beachy Head-Birling Gap-East Dean-town centre-Eastbourne Pier

-After the 8 December this seasonal service will be withdrawn for the winter period.
+From Monday 3 November this seasonal service is withdrawn for the winter period.